Mr Bijayendra Singh

-I qualified from Maharaja Sayajirao University, Vadodara, India in 1992 and followed this up with a residency training programme in Trauma & Orthopaedics, receiving my Masters in 1995.
+I qualified from Maharaja Sayajirao University, Vadodara, India in 1992 and followed this up with a residency training programme in Trauma and Orthopaedics, receiving my Masters in 1995.
 I worked as a Lecturer for two years before coming to UK for Higher Specialist Training in South East Thames.
-As part of my specialist training I undertook a fellowship programme at Perth Orthopaedics & Sports Medicine Centre, a well renowned centre for Sports and Orthopaedic surgery.
-I was awarded the Travelling Fellowship of the British Society for Surgery of Hand, which resulted in a fellowship visit to the Kleinert & Kutz Hand Institute in Louisville, Kentucky.
+As part of my specialist training I undertook a fellowship programme at Perth Orthopaedics and Sports Medicine Centre, a well renowned centre for Sports and Orthopaedic surgery.
+I was awarded the Travelling Fellowship of the British Society for Surgery of Hand, which resulted in a fellowship visit to the Kleinert and Kutz Hand Institute in Louisville, Kentucky.

 I frequently lecture on both trauma and upper limb related courses at both national and international meetings.
 I am actively involved in upper limb research and I have over 50 publications in national & international journals and a number of book chapters.
 I have presented at over 120 national and international meetings.
 I am an examiner for medical students at GKT Medical School London and for M.Sc.
 (Orth) conducted by Brighton University.
 I teach regularly on the regional orthopaedic registrar training programme and am a regular faculty member of the F.R.C.S.
 (Orth) Course.

 In 2013, I won ‘The Best in Medical Field’ at the Annual British Indian Awards.
 I have been appointed as a Visiting Professor & Pathway Director for the Masters course in Minimally Invasive Surgery at the Canterbury Christchurch University.
 I have been awarded the Clinical Tutor titles at the Brighton & Sussex Medical School as well as Royal College of Surgeons Edinburgh for my educational roles.

 Some of the principal treatments carried out by Mr Bijayendra Singh at Spire include: